FullFact/health-misinfo-shared/README.md

 ## Getting started

 To run the app locally, you’ll need python, poetry and node installed.
+If you want to reinitialise the database, delete your local database.db.
 Then:

 1. Install backend dependencies:
    ```